digitalyoshixi/zettelkasten/content/Philosophy/Bioethics.md

 	- No talking outside the exam room
 - Tutorial (10%)
 - Drop-in-times Weds 1pm-2pm Thurs 11am-12pm zoom https://utoronto.zoom.us/j/3147121578 passcode 103099
+# Oral Exam
+- Answer two prompts out of the five:
+- Physicial-assisted death: How does james rachels defend the morality of active euthenasia?
+In what ways does he think it is unlike passive euthenasia?
+What are some objections to [[Active Euthenasia|VAE]] that John Keown describes?
+Does rachel's argument rely on autonomy?
+In what ways?
+How might rachels respond or critize Keown?
+- Abortion.
+What is Judith Jarvis Thomson's position on abortion?
+How does she argue for that position?
+Describe Don Marquis's argument that abortion is unethical.
+What are some potential issues with either view?
+How might the authors respond to these criticisms?
+- Advance Directives.
+Ronald Dworkin and Rebecca Dresser have different views about the appropriate scope of advance directives in cases of dementia.
+Describe this dispute.
+What is dworkin's argument?
+In what ways does dresser think Dworkin's argument fails?
+- Paternalism & Public Health.
+Libetarians such as Jessica Flanigan argue against coercive public health policies.
+A different view, held by libertarian paternalists is that we should 'nudge' people to do certain things, but we should't take away options.
+Sarah Conly defends yet another view - coercive paternalism - which involves taking away options.
+What are the main arguments for each?
+What are some ways these points apply to health care?
+- Genetic Screening.
+What is the difference between the welfare model of disability and the mere difference model of disability?
+Explain Dena Davis's argument regarding genetic screening.
+What is the main objection to her argument?
+Explain Jeff McMahan's arugment.
+What implication does McMahan think his argument has for the disability debate
+	-
 # Concepts
 ### Week 1
 - [[Genetic Blindness Thought Experiment]]